EdDSA: Performance

 The original team has optimized Ed25519 for the x86-64 Nehalem/Westmere processor family.
 Verification can be performed in batches of 64 signatures for even greater throughput.
 Ed25519 is intended to provide attack resistance comparable to quality 128-bit symmetric ciphers.

 Public keys are 256 bits long and signatures are 512 bits long.

 Secure coding

-As security features, Ed25519 does not use branch operations and array indexing steps that depend on secret data, so as to defeat many side channel attacks.
+Ed25519 is designed to avoid implementations that use branch conditions or array indices that depend on secret data, in order to mitigate side-channel attacks.

-Like other discrete-log-based signature schemes, EdDSA uses a secret value called a nonce unique to each signature.
+As with other discrete-log-based signature schemes, EdDSA uses a secret value called a nonce unique to each signature.
 In the signature schemes DSA and ECDSA, this nonce is traditionally generated randomly for each signature—and if the random number generator is ever broken and predictable when making a signature, the signature can leak the private key, as happened with the Sony PlayStation 3 firmware update signing key.

 In contrast, EdDSA chooses the nonce deterministically as the hash of a part of the private key and the message.
 Thus, once a private key is generated, EdDSA has no further need for a random number generator in order to make signatures, and there is no danger that a broken random number generator used to make a signature will reveal the private key.